The 2025 Session runs Jan 21 - Mar 22. • The Tags page has been rewritten and should work much better now. Give it a try!

 If you initially provide an email address, then change your mind and decide you don't want email updates after all, go to Settings and make the Email field blank.

-The BillTracker is free open source software, written in Python/Flask.
+The BillTracker is free open source software, written in Python using Flask.
 The BillTracker source code is on GitHub.
-Contributions are welcome!
+Contributions, bug reports and bug fixes are welcome!

 Problems, pet peeves or wish list?
 Contact Akkana.